lamini-ai/llm-classifier/README.md

 If you're working with more classes and want to lift performance, a higher `augmented_example_count` can help.

-# Run now
+## Run now

 ```bash
 ./train.sh
 ```

-We have some default classes.
-You can specify your own super easily like this:
+We have some default classes.</br> You can specify your own super easily like this:
 ```bash
 ./train.sh --class "cat: CAT_PROMPT" --class "dog: DOG_PROMPT"
 ```